IllusiveMan2186/Game-Price-Bot/gpb-telegram/README.md

-# Web part
+# Telegram part

-Backend web part of GPB application
+Part of GPB application that responsible for interaction with telegram

 ### Setup for development environment:

 * PostgreSQL latest version
 * Kafka 3.6.1 or higher
 * JDK 17 or higher
-* Gradle 8.0.2 or higher
+* Apache Maven 3.9.0 or higher

 ## Step for running in development environment:
 * Launch Kafka server message broker